Reading Time: 8 minutes

 There is a lot of noise made on social media about a calorie being a calorie.

 This is usually spewed by the fake natural bodybuilders.
 They want to try to convince you that you can consistently eat a surplus of bad food and still be ripped.

-On drugs yes.
-If you are truly natural not so much.
+On anabolic steroids yes.
+If you are truly natural then not so much.